 Also hearing the light-hearted Road Runner cartoons in the background of otherwise deadly serious scenes.

 Surreal Horror: The movie doesn't explain many of the strange things that happen in the hotel.
 It is also left deliberately vague whether or not there are supernatural causes at work, or just figments of the characters' imaginations.
+Apparently Kubrick screened Eraserhead for the crew to show them the kind of atmosphere he wanted to convey in the film.

 Tap on the Head: Wendy hits Jack on the head with a baseball bat and he falls down a flight of stairs.
 It's unclear which actually knocks him unconscious, but either way he's awake less than an hour later, with nothing more than a headache and a small gash for his trouble.